THE MEDIATION TEAM

 There are four people in the team: Lucy Verity and Sheila Donn, assisted by Margaret Sullivan and Ceylan Khaya.

 Any matter relating to family affairs, whether or not you are married, may be appropriate for mediation.
 If you want to take legal action against a former spouse or partner over children or financial matters, you are now required by law, as a minimum, to attend an MIAM (mediation information and assessment meeting) first.

-At an MIAM we will explain what mediation is and gather initial information to determine whether your situation is suitable for mediation.
+During a MIAM the mediator will explain what mediation is and gather initial information to determine whether your situation is suitable for mediation.
 Where finance and property are involved, you will need to collect all the information and documents for mediation to proceed.
 It may be possible to go straight from the assessment meeting into mediation, or book further sessions, which usually last around an hour and a half each.
 Mediation relating to children can often be concluded in three sessions; financial mediation may take four or five.